ietf-wg-cellar/matroska-specification/chapter_codecs.md

 When switching from a chapter to another:

-* the leave commands (`ChapProcessTime`=2) of the chapter **MUST** be executed, then the leave commands of its parent chapter, etc. until the common `Parent Chapter` or `Edition` element.
+* the leave commands (`ChapProcessTime`=2) of the chapter **MUST** be executed, then the leave commands of its parent chapter, etc., until the common `Parent Chapter` or `Edition` element.
 The leave command of that `Parent Chapter` or `Edition` element **MUST NOT** be executed.
 * the enter commands (`ChapProcessTime`=1) of the `Nested Chapter` of the common `Parent Chapter` or `Edition` element,